alphagov/verify-saml-libs/README.md

 [![Build Status](https://travis-ci.org/alphagov/verify-saml-libs.svg?branch=master)](https://travis-ci.org/alphagov/verify-saml-libs)

-The individual SAML libraries used by Verify have been combined in this repository to make managing dependencies easier.

-Affected libraries:
+The `verify-saml-lib` library contains most of the shared SAML code used by Verify's components.
+The `verify-saml-test` library contains useful builders and factories for tests.

+`verify-saml-lib` was previously split into:

 * saml-extensions
 * saml-security
 * saml-utils
 * saml-serializers
 * saml-metadata-bindings
+* trust-anchor

+`verify-saml-test` was previously split into:

+* saml-test-utils
 * saml-metadata-bindings-test
-* trust-anchor

 ### Building the project